bemasc/access-services/draft-schwartz-ohai-consistency-doublecheck.md

 # Overview

-In the Key Consistency Double-Check procedure, the Client emits two requests: one to the Proxy, and one through the Proxy to the Target.
+In the Key Consistency Double-Check procedure, the Client emits two HTTP GET requests: one to the Proxy, and one through the Proxy to the Target.
 The Proxy will forward the first request to the Target if the response is not in cache.

 ~~~
                 +--------+       +-------+      +--------+